MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 -   `NetworkConnection` has an `AuthenticationData` object where you can drop a class instance of any data you need to persist on the server related to the authentication, such as account id's, tokens, character selection, etc.

 Now that you have the foundation of a custom Authenticator component, the rest is up to you.
-You can exchange any number of custom message between the server and client as necessary to complete your authentication process before approving the client.
+You can exchange any number of custom messages between the server and client as necessary to complete your authentication process before approving the client.

 ## Basic Authentication